 FX File Explorer Strengths

-Root access depth: FX Plus unlocks root-level file access with strong controls — read/write /system, mount points, and /data.
-Both apps handle root well, but FX has more granular mount and permission options.
+FX Plus unlocks root-level file access with strong granular controls — read/write /system, view mount points, browse /data/data/ for app internals, and edit system files.
+The root implementation includes safety warnings and permission displays that help prevent accidental system damage.
+Both AnExplorer and FX handle root well, but FX has slightly more granular mount and permission visibility.

 AnExplorer Strengths